-Next month, our trend-watching team will reveal "The Campos Outlook for 2018," our annual list of top business and consumer trends picks for the coming year and beyond.
-We'll be kicking off with an event presented by the AMA Pittsburgh on 10/18 at Alloy 26 (we hope to see you there!), talking about how consumer behavior is changing, which innovations are transforming business, and which trends should play a role in your company’s 2018 strategy.
+Each fall, our trend-watching team reveals "The Campos Outlook," our annual list of top business and consumer trends picks for the coming year and beyond.
+We talk about how consumer behavior is changing, which innovations are transforming business, and which trends should play a role in your company’s strategy.

 This begs the question: How does Campos (or anyone, for that matter) forecast trends?